Morehead State Eagles men's basketball: Program summary

 The Eagles are the lone charter member of the OVC that still currently competes in the conference.
-Morehead State has made nine NCAA Tournament appearances, with the most recent coming during the 2023–24 season.
-MSU has won a total of 17 OVC Championship, with 11 regular season titles and six OVC Tournament championships.
-MSU's 17 OVC championships are the most won by any current OVC member, while the Eagles' six OVC Tournament titles is also tops amongst the current set of OVC squads.
-The most recent OVC title came during the 2023–24 season, when the Eagles collected a share of the regular season crown and won the 2024 OVC Tournament.
-The Eagles were most recently coached by Preston Spradlin, who resigned after his eighth season at Morehead State.
-Spradlin guided the Eagles to four-straight 20-win seasons for the first time in program history from 2020–24.
-Morehead State set the program record for most wins in a season during the 2023–24 season, as the Eagles collected a total of 26 wins.
+Morehead State has made nine NCAA tournament appearances, with the most recent coming during the 2023–24 season.
+MSU has won a total of 17 OVC championship, with 11 regular season titles and six OVC tournament championships.
+MSU's 17 OVC championships are the most won by any current OVC member, while the Eagles' six OVC tournament titles is also tops amongst the current set of OVC squads.
+The most recent OVC title came during the 2023–24 season, when the Eagles collected a share of the regular-season crown and won the 2024 OVC tournament.
+The Eagles were formerly coached by Preston Spradlin, who resigned after his eighth season at Morehead State.
+Spradlin guided the Eagles to four straight 20-win seasons for the first time in program history from 2020–24.
+Morehead State set a new program record for most wins in a season during the 2023–24 season, as the Eagles collected a total of 26 wins.
 Jonathan Mattox, previously associate head coach, was named as the 15th head coach in the program's history.